Menu Close

 “For some, it could be a sign of serious mental illness, such as depression, mania or substance misuse.”

-People online were quick to point out that if Robbie Williams sleeps until noon every day, he can’t be doing much to help wife Ayda with their four children in the morning.
+People online were quick to point out that if Robbie Williams sleeps until noon every day, he can’t be doing much of the school run.
+And that’s where chronotypes stop being just an individual quirk and start to affect the people you live with.

 “It may suit your social life or work, but is being a night owl good for family life and intimate relationships?” asks Dr McLaren.